livexords-nw/spacerace-bot/README.md

 - **⏱️ Configurable Delays:**
   Adjust delays between account switches and loop cycles to suit your operational tempo.

-- **🕹️ Auto Solve Mission:**
-  Automatically solve missions by reading your query file and submitting answers for you.

-- **🎁 Auto Open Lootbox:**
-  Automatically check for and open your available lootboxes to claim rewards.

 - **🔌 Support Proxy:**
   Use HTTP/HTTPS proxies to enhance your multi-account setups.